Think the law protects girls against sexual harassment?

 Gemma from Our Streets Now shares her experience of public sexual harassment and the #CrimeNotCompliment campaign

-*The research was conducted by Opinuim Research, supported by players of the People’s Postcode Lottery, amongst a representative sample of 1,000 parents of 14-21-year-old girls; and 1,010 14-21-year-old-girls; in the UK from 23 September to 1 October 2020.
+*The research was conducted by CHILDWISE, supported by players of the People’s Postcode Lottery, amongst a representative sample of 1,515 of 12-21-year-old girls and young women in the UK in June and July 2021.

 A full summary of the key survey findings is available upon request - please contact the press office for more information.